munagekar/MJRDarkConky/README.md

 Future Development
 ----------

- 1. Ubuntu Fork for The Theme to make it easy for beginners.
-This more efforts on my parts as I will have to replicate the work there. - Low Priority
- 2. Addition of 2 and 8 core CPU Widget along with nvidia GPU widget from TeeJee Tech Theme
+ 1. Addition of 2 and 8 core CPU Widget along with nvidia GPU widget from TeeJee Tech Theme

 Version History